 Furthermore, if you are an employer contributing towards an employee’s pension account; then you can obtain a tax deduction of up to 10%of your salary.

 Section 80CCE is not a separate deduction, but it is to set a maximum limit on the deductions under Section 80C.
-According to Section 80CCE, the maximum amount of deduction that a taxpayer is eligible to claim under the Sections 80C, 80CCC and 80CCD are limited to Rs.100, 000.
+According to Section 80CCE, the maximum amount of deduction that a taxpayer is eligible to claim under Sections 80C, 80CCC and 80CCD is limited to Rs.100, 000.
 This section will allow deductions to be made from the Gross total income of the taxpayer for certain contributions made towards pension schemes.

 Under Section 80E, an individual is allowed to avail a tax deduction for the interest on study loans taken for higher education.
 This study loan can be taken for self, for the spouse, for children or for a student for whom you are the legal guardian.

-In addition to the deductions mentioned briefly, there are many other deductions which can also be claimed by a taxpayer like Section 80G which are meant for donations made towards social causes, Section 80U which is meant for a taxpayer suffering from physical disabilities, Section 80GGB, Section 80GGC, etc.
+In addition to the deductions mentioned briefly, there are many other deductions that can also be claimed by a taxpayer like Section 80G which are meant for donations made towards social causes, Section 80U which is meant for a taxpayer suffering from physical disabilities, Section 80GGB, Section 80GGC, etc.

 Hence, these provisions are made by the Government for making it easier for the citizens of the nation to save taxes.
-However, there are cases when people make dishonest utilization of these provisions and make the claims even though they have not made any such investments.
-In those cases, if the Income Tax Department gets suspicious about these claims; then there can be inquiry along with other legal procedures as well.
+However, there are cases when people make dishonest utilization of these provisions and make claims even though they have not made any such investments.
+In those cases, if the Income-tax Department gets suspicious about these claims; then there can be inquiry along with other legal procedures as well.
 So, it is advisable to make optimum use of these provisions but in an honest and fair manner.